Royal Society of Thailand

 Members of the society consist of associate fellows, fellows, and honorary fellows.
 The associate fellows are academicians selected and appointed by the society.
-The fellows are associate fellows selected by the society and appointed by the monarch upon advice of the prime minister.
+The fellows are associate fellows selected by the society and appointed by the monarchy of Thailand upon advice of the prime minister.
 The honorary fellows are prominent academicians selected by the society and appointed in the same way as the fellows.

 The society is known for its roles in the planning and regulation of the Thai language, as well as its many publications, particularly the Royal Institute Dictionary, the official and prescriptive dictionary of the Thai language, and the Royal Thai General System of Transcription, the official system for romanization of Thai.

 History

 Founded as Royal Society

 The Royal Society was established on 19 April 1926 by King Prajadhipok by combining the various existing agencies in charge of national libraries, national museums, literature works, engineering works, historical sites, and historical objects into one and the same agency for the reason that "Siam should have a learned society as in Western countries".

 The king named the society in Thai as Ratchabandittayasapha (literally, "Sabhā of Royal Pandits") after Krom Ratchabandit (literally, "Department of Royal Pandits"), an ancient government department in the Ministry of Public Instruction.